DARIA MAKAROVA

 that doesn’t make any sense.
 The fall has a certain tempo; occasionally pausing but never for long.

-The color red plays a pivotal role, referencing the Soviet proverb, “A red word is not a lie,” where ‘red’ signifies beauty.
+The color red plays a pivotal role, referencing the Russian proverb, “A red word is not a lie,” where ‘red’ signifies beauty.

 However, “not” is removed from the work’s title.
 By that, the work strips the prepared speech (for example, a court speech)